Top image: Still, ‘La Piscine’ (1969) © Avco Embassy

 Dive right in

 The epitome of 60s cinematic cool, La Piscine plots a love triangle between Alain Delon, Romy Schneider and Maurice Ronet, with a young Jane Birkin thrown into the sweaty mix.
-Like the 2016 remake, La Piscine’s brilliance comes from the intense sexual tension that suffixes each suggestive word and that sun-kissed aesthetic that’ll have you grabbing for your trunks in an attempt to join in.
+Like the 2016 remake, La Piscine‘s brilliance comes from the intense sexual tension that suffixes each suggestive word and a sun-kissed aesthetic that’ll have you grabbing for your trunks in an attempt to join in.

 Think Closer but with brighter weather and darker motives, La Piscine is one big game of emotional chess with a killer checkmate.